 One thing the brothers learned while experimenting with the Wright Flyer was that they could control the plane’s direction up and down, left and right and side to side with movable surfaces on the airplane’s wings and tail.
 The movement must pivot around the plane’s weight, called the center of gravity.

-The High Rail bike goes round and round in a circle, which is too bad because if the ambitious rider wanted a good stretch of the legs, I’d recommend this trip;
+The High Rail bike goes round in a circle.
+For the ambitious rider who wants a good stretch of the legs, I’d recommend this;

 2,900 miles directly across the North American continent, from Seattle to Sutton, Quebec.
-Where, after resting up from the 244 hour journey by bike, a very different riding experience awaits.
+After resting up from the 244-hour journey by bike, a very different riding experience awaits.

 The VéloVolant aerial cycle is suspended in the trees on the sunny side of Mt.
 Sutton in Canada’s Eastern Territories, practically on the border where Canada meets Vermont.
 The ride is owned by Au Diable Vert, a 356 acre eco-resort offering all sorts of outdoor activities including fishing, kayaking and hiking.
-But those are conventional activities.
-Here is the only place in Canada where you’ll be able to lean back and ride a recumbent bike through the trees.
+Those are pretty conventional.
+But here is the only place in Canada where you’ll be able to lean back and ride a recumbent bike through the trees.

 My visit to Au Diable Vert in 2016, came at the perfect time, it was late August and in this part of the country, the leaves are already starting to turn colors.
 That’s always a treat, but imagine seeing the start of autumn while riding through the canopy silently and under your own power.
 The very improbability of that, plus the view above roads and creeks, eye level with the birds makes this 45-minute ride memorable.